Open-and-Sustainable/prismAId/README.md

 ## Purpose
 prismAId leverages generative AI to optimize the extraction and management of data from scientific literature.
 It extracts a structured database of the specific information researchers seek from the literature.

-This tool is tailored to assist researchers by offering a simple-to-use, efficient, and replicable method for conducting literature reviews.
+This tool is tailored to assist researchers by offering a simple-to-use, efficient, and replicable method for analyzing literature when conducting systematic reviews.
 No coding skills are required to use prismAId.

 By significantly reducing the time and effort needed for data collection and analysis, prismAId enhances research efficiency.
 Through the use of customized prompts, prismAId automates information extraction, ensuring high accuracy and reliability.
 By formalizing concepts and information extraction, prismAId allows for the first time ever 100% replicable systematic literature reviews.